NichoSeb2/PolliottiParnell_5_04062021/README.md

 # Installation
 ## Server requirements :
-- A web server ( apache, ... )
+- Apache web server with at least the following extension enabled :
+  - rewrite
-- PHP at least version **7.4** with the following extension enabled :
+- PHP version **7.4** with at least the following extension enabled :
   - mysqli
   - pdo_mysql
   - yaml